How Dogs Can Beat the Heat

 If your dog is outdoors, make sure he has plenty of water and shade.
 Cooling vests will also keep a dog cool, inside and outside the home.

 Do not leave your dog unattended in a car during the warmer months, as temperatures can quickly climb to dangerous levels.
-Also, if your dog is double-coated, do not shave them, as his coat acts as an insulator — it keeps him cool in the summer months.
+Also, if your dog is double-coated, do not shave them, as their coat acts as an insulator that keeps them cool in the summer months.

 Treatment for Heatstroke

 According to the RSPCA (Royal Society for the Prevention of Cruelty to Animals), dogs have the best chance of survival from heatstroke by lowering their temperature gradually.
-Move them to a cool, shaded area, and pour cool (not cold) water over his body and allow him to drink cool water.
+Move them to a cool, shaded area, and pour cool (not cold) water over their body and allow them to drink cool water.

-Continue cooling him in this way, until his breathing begins to normalize.
-Once he's cool and appears stable, have your vet check him out as soon as possible.
+Continue cooling them in this way, until their breathing begins to normalize.
+Once they're cool and appear stable, have your vet check them out as soon as possible.